-The cruise port of Seattle was established on September 5 1911 with the votes of King County, WA, confirmed by Port District Act and run by elected commission with 5 members.
+The cruise port of Seattle was established on September 5, 1911, with the votes of King County, WA, confirmed by Port District Act and run by an elected 5-member commission.
 This port district runs both the airport and the seaport of Seattle.

 The seaport of Washington State is nicknamed ”The Emerald City“.
-The port has two passenger terminals - "Terminal 91" and "Bell Street Pier Cruise Terminal" (aka "Pier 66").
+It currently has 2 passenger terminals - "Terminal 91" and "Bell Street Pier Cruise Terminal" (aka "Pier 66"), plus 1 new/planned (Pier 46).
 Fishermen's Terminal (on Salmon Bay) is the homeport (dock) for Washington state's North Pacific Fishing Fleet (commercial fishing vessels).

 (NEW) Pier 46 Cruise Terminal

-In mid-November 2018, Port Seattle Commission unveiled plans for an USD 348 million project for waterfront upgrades and building a new cruise terminal.
+In mid-November 2018, Port Seattle Commission unveiled plans for a USD 348 million project for waterfront upgrades and building a new cruise terminal.